fhs/NPZ.jl/README.md

 ## Overview

-The NPZ package provides support for reading and writing Numpy .npy or .npz files in Julia.
+The NPZ package provides support for reading and writing Numpy .npy and .npz files in Julia.

 An .npy file contains a single numpy array, stored in a binary